dmastrop/terraform-aws2-vprofile-full-stack-implementation_project26_Hardened_VPC/README.md

+# Project 26: Securitizing and hardening the terraform VPC and the full stack vprofile deployment

 # terraform-aws2-vprofile-full-stack-implementation
 Project16: Full stack implementation of vprofile app using terraform IaaC for network infra automation and some of the stack implementation on AWS2